aplr/lacuna/README.md

 ### Subscription Options

+For each subscription, the following options can be set.
+For a detailed description of each option, see the [Pub/Sub API documentation](https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.subscriptions).

 | Option                              | Description                                                        |
 | ----------------------------------- | ------------------------------------------------------------------ |
 | `ack-deadline`                      | The number of seconds the subscriber has to acknowledge a message. |